 Tree Planting & Pruning

-For information about the types of trees to plant near power lines:
+Learn what types of trees to plant near power lines.

 - How do we prune?